Kudos

 Nights and Days of New Motherhood

 Today is my twenty-third day of parenthood.
-The little guy in the photo is bigger and blonder and sleeping next to me as I type.
+The little guy is bigger and blonder and sleeping next to me as I type.
 The morning is cool and peaceful, not least of all because he (and consequently I) slept at least five hours for three nights straight now.

 So far, nights have been a source of some dread for me.
 This started in the hospital, when we were frequently interrupted by nurses blithely knocking and entering, voices at daytime levels.
 I couldn’t really fault them, since they had regular tests and tasks to perform.
 It did make me wonder how anyone considers the hospital stay the most restful part of early parenthood.
 At least at home, the only one interrupting our nights is Little Bear.